 (iii) On April 11, 2012, the Company entered into a term loan agreement with a consortium of banks.
-The agreement provides for a five year term loan of up to \$60.0 million, subject to certain borrowing conditions, which amount is secured by certain assets of the Company.
-On November 9, 2012, the maximum commitment under the term loan was increased to \$142.0 million.
+The agreement, which was amended on August 31, 2012 and May 30, 2013, provides for a five year term loan of up to \$142.0 million, subject to certain borrowing conditions, which amount is secured by certain assets of the Company.
 The commitment under the loan may be increased to a maximum of \$200.0 million under certain conditions described in the agreement.
-The outstanding principal amounts under the term loan bear interest at the rate of LIBOR plus 2.25%, amortized quarterly, and require quarterly payments equal to 1.75% multiplied by the outstanding principal amount at such time.
+The outstanding principal amounts under the term loan bear interest based on LIBOR, amortized quarterly, and require quarterly payments equal to 1.75% multiplied by the outstanding principal amount at such time.
 The facility contains various financial and other covenants.
 The full \$142.0 million has been drawn and was primarily used to repay outstanding amounts under the revolving credit facility.
 All unpaid amounts then outstanding are due and payable on April 11, 2017.
-As of December 31, 2012, the loan had a balance of \$139.2 million.
+As of December 31, 2013, the loan had a balance of \$129.3 million.

-The following are the estimated future principal and interest payments under this loan as of December 31, 2012 (in thousands).
-The payments were calculated assuming the interest rate remains 2.5% through maturity of the loan.
+The following are the estimated future principal and interest payments under this loan as of December 31, 2013 (in thousands).
+The payments were calculated assuming the interest rate remains 2.2% through maturity of the loan.